severb/flowy/docs/index.rst

 source alternative to Amazon SWF is also available as part of the `Eucalyptus`_ project.

-Modeling workflows with Python code, gives the user great flexibility without sacrificing the readability.
-An toy example workflow, with Flowy, looks like
+Modeling workflows with Python code is easy and familiar.
+It also gives the user great flexibility without sacrificing the readability.
+A toy example workflow, with Flowy, looks like this:
-this:

 .. testsetup:: example